-During the quarter ended June 30, 2013, our scientific personnel have continued to expand the capabilities of CardioSafe $3D^{TM}$ and further develop LiverSafe $3D^{TM}$.
-Additionally, we have continued to advance our evaluation of prospective drug rescue candidates.
-We successfully completed Phase 1 clinical development of AV-101 during our fiscal year ended March 31, 2013 and directed our current quarter efforts on finalizing AV-101 Phase 1b clinical study reports, as required under the terms of our NIH grant awards and to facilitate further collaborative development of AV-101.
+During the six months ended September 30, 2013, our scientific personnel have continued to expand the capabilities of CardioSafe 3DTM and further develop LiverSafe 3DTM.
+Scientific operations were curtailed somewhat during the quarter ended September 30, 2013 as we decommissioned our former lab space in preparation for our move to expanded lab and office facilities at the end of July 2013 and completed the corresponding relocation, recalibration and recertification of our laboratories and equipment following the move.
+Nevertheless, we have continued to advance the capabilities of our heart and liver cells and pursue our internal evaluation of prospective drug rescue candidates.
+We successfully completed Phase 1 clinical development of AV-101 during our fiscal year ended March 31, 2013 and directed effort during our first fiscal quarter to finalizing AV-101 Phase 1b clinical study reports, as required under the terms of our NIH grant awards and to facilitate further collaborative development of AV-101.

-Our executive management has been significantly focused on providing sufficient operating capital to advance our research and development objectives while meeting our continuing operational needs.
-To that end, in April 2013, we entered into a Securities Purchase Agreement (as amended, the "Amended Purchase Agreement") with Autilion AG, a company organized and existing under the laws of Switzerland ("Autilion").
-Under the terms of the Amended Purchase Agreement, Autilion is contractually obligated to purchase an aggregate of 72.0 million restricted shares of our common stock at a purchase price of \$0.50 per share for aggregate cash proceeds to us of \$36.0 million, in a series of tranches between June 27, 2013 and September 30, 2013 (cumulatively, the "Autilion Financing").
-At June 30, 2013, we had completed a nominal initial closing of the Autilion Financing.
-Although we have not yet completed an additional closing under the Autilion Financing subsequent to June 30, 2013, we have been informed by Autilion that we will receive the total \$36 million of proceeds contemplated by the Amended Purchase Agreement.
-We can, however, give no assurances as to whether we will receive any additional funding in connection with the Autilion Financing in a timely manner, if at all.
-The Amended Purchase Agreement also provides for the election to our Board of Directors of a designee of Autilion upon completion of the Autilion Financing.
-This transaction is described in greater detail in Note 9, Capital Stock, in the Condensed Consolidated Financial Statements included in this Quarterly Report on Form 10-Q.
+Throughout this fiscal year, our executive management has been significantly focused on providing sufficient operating capital to advance our research and development objectives while meeting our continuing operational needs.
+To that end, in April 2013, we entered into a Securities Purchase Agreement (as amended, the "Securities Purchase Agreement") with Autilion AG, a company organized and existing under the laws of Switzerland ("Autilion").
+Under the terms of the Securities Purchase Agreement, Autilion is contractually obligated to purchase an aggregate of 72.0 million restricted shares of our common stock at a purchase price of \$0.50 per share for aggregate cash proceeds to us of \$36.0 million, on or before September 30, 2013 ("Autilion Financing").
+At September 30, 2013, we had completed a nominal initial closing of the Autilion Financing.
+Autilion has informed us that the delayed closing of the Autilion Financing in full is due to administrative matters and financial transactions involving Autilion, its international affiliates, investment partners and counterparties, including financial transaction intended to increase substantially the aggregate amount of investment capital available to Autilion and its affiliates.
+Although Autilion remains in default under the Securities Purchase Agreement, subsequent to September 30, 2013, we have been informed by Autilion that (i) Autilion will cure its default under the Securities Purchase Agreement and (ii) we will receive the full \$36 million of proceeds contemplated by the Securities Purchase Agreement.
+As a result of prior delay in closing the Autilion Financing, however, we cannot give any assurances as to whether we will receive additional funding from Autilion in connection with the Autilion Financing in a timely manner, or at all.
+The Securities Purchase Agreement also provides for the election to our Board of Directors of a designee of Autilion upon completion of the Autilion Financing.
+This transaction is described in greater detail in Note 9, Capital Stock